This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I couldn’t be more pleased with my new Tuff Shed.
 It has improved the appearance of my backyard and serves me well as an attractive, organized workshop!

-Best of all, I bought this Tuff Shed at a nearby location of Home Depot as an ex-model that spent more than a year as a display in the store’s parking lot.
+Best of all, I bought this Tuff Shed at a nearby location of Home Depot as an ex-model unit that spent more than a year as a display in the store’s parking lot.
 It was offered for a great discount — which amounted to about $1,000 off the price of buying the same model brand new.

 So, yes, I received a discount on the new shed I’m reviewing here.
 But, again, that’s only because it was a parking lot model.
 Nobody involved with Tuff Shed or Home Depot knew that I’m a blogger and journalist.
 Nor did they know that I had planned to review my new shed.
 So, now that I’ve said all of that, let me get on with my Tuff Shed review.